 The Nursing Graduate Programs at Walsh University prepare advanced generalist nurses to assume leadership positions in a variety of roles.
 We believe that it is the responsibility of the faculty to provide an environment that stimulates the learner to think critically, communicate effectively and act compassionately.
-We hold to the ideal of providing quality care to clients and fulfilling our responsibility as a contributing members of the profession and society.
+We hold the ideal of providing quality care to clients and fulfilling our responsibility as contributing members of the profession and society.

 To provide excellence in nursing education grounded in the human experience.
 The Gary and Linda Byers School of Nursing prepares the graduate to practice nursing within the framework of Judeo-Christian values promoting health in diverse communities.